islamsamy214/learning-pgsql/README.md

 SERIAL: An auto-incrementing four-byte integer.
 In addition to the basic data types, PostgreSQL provides several special-purpose data types such as geometric, network address, and monetary data types.

+### Constraints

+Constraints are rules that enforce the integrity of the data stored in the table.
+PostgreSQL provides several types of constraints that you can add to a table:

+- `NOT NULL`: Ensures that a column cannot have a NULL value.
+- `UNIQUE`: Ensures that all values in a column are unique.
+- `PRIMARY KEY`: A combination of `NOT NULL` and `UNIQUE`.
+It uniquely identifies each row in a table.
+- `FOREIGN KEY`: Ensures that the values in a column match the values in another table’s column.
+- `CHECK`: Ensures that all values in a column satisfy a specified condition.
+- `DEFAULT`: Provides a default value for a column when no value is specified.
+- `INDEX`: Improves the performance of queries by allowing them to retrieve data more quickly.

 ## Insert Data

 To insert data into a table in PostgreSQL, you use the `INSERT INTO` statement.
 The following illustrates the syntax of the `INSERT INTO` statement: